Values education

-Another definition of value education is "learning about self and wisdom of life" in a self-exploratory, systematic and scientific way through formal education.
-According to C.V.Good'value education is the aggregate of all the process by means of which a person develops abilities and other forms of behaviour of the positive values in the society in which he lives.
+Another definition of value education is "learning about self and wisdom of life" in a self-exploratory, systematic, and scientific way through formal education.
+According to C.V.
+Good, value education is the aggregate of all the processes by means of which a person develops abilities and other forms of behavior that reflect the positive values of the society in which he lives.